-Along with the initial price, the renewal price of a domain plays an important role in selecting a domain provider.
-If you won’t consider the renewal price of your domain while buying a new domain, you might end up paying an unjustified amount to the provider.
+Along with the initial price, the Godaddy domain renewal price should play an important role for you in selecting whether to go with Godaddy as your domain provider.
+If you won’t consider the renewal cost of your domain while buying a new domain, you might end up paying an unjustified amount to the provider.

 - 2) GoDaddy renewal price

-- 3) Is it worth paying for the GoDaddy renewal price?
+- 3) Is it worth paying for the GoDaddy domain renewal cost?

 - 4) Other problems with GoDaddy business tactics